wellsaid-labs/tts-evaluation/docs/EVALUATE_A_MODEL.md

 # Model Evaluation
 WellSaid Labs utilizes an industry standard of Mean Opinion Scores to gauge synthetic audio quality.
 We use MTurk to crowd source opinion scores of various audio samples and derive a MOS per synthetic voice.
-If this score passes the bar (4.2/5), it is approved for addition into our Editor Voice Library.

 This document outlines the process for creating the MTurk surveys to obtain these scores.